jrbrtsn/ban2fail/README.md

 *ban2fail* was running in production mode.

-When you are happy with the new configuration, copy it into place, and the the iptable rule changes will be realized the next time *ban2fail* runs.
+When you are happy with the new configuration, copy it into place, and the the iptable rule changes will be realized the next time *ban2fail* runs in production mode.

 ## Building the Project